seananderson/covidseir/README.md

 **covidseir** fits a Bayesian SEIR (Susceptible, Exposed, Infectious, Recovered) model to daily COVID-19 case data.
-The package focuses on estimating the fraction of usual contacts encountered for individuals participating in physical distancing (social distancing).
+The package focuses on estimating the fraction of the usual contact rate for individuals participating in physical distancing (social distancing).
 The model is coded in [**Stan**](https://mc-stan.org/).
 The model can accommodate multiple types of case data at once (e.g., reported cases, hospitalizations, ICU admissions) and